-For the directly operated bus and rapid-bus modes, CTPS will develop a sampling plan for conducting ridechecks on a selection of 60 scheduled trips on each mode over the course of a single quarter during SFY 2023.
-CTPS's staffing availability will determine the selection of quarters.
+For the directly operated bus and rapid-bus modes, CTPS will work with MBTA staff to develop a sampling plan for conducting ridechecks during SFY 2024.
+CTPS's staffing availability and the MBTA's needs will determine the extent of the data collection.

-For the purchased service bus mode, CTPS will develop a sampling plan for conducting ridechecks on a selection of 60 APC-equipped trips to verify the accuracy of the APC data.
+For the purchased-service bus mode, CTPS will develop a sampling plan for conducting ridechecks to verify the accuracy of the APC data in consultation with MBTA staff.
 CTPS will also develop a sampling plan for conducting full-route ridechecks on the non-APC equipped routes, including fare-mix surveys.
-CTPS will perform the ridechecks over the course of a single quarter during SFY 2023.
+CTPS will perform the ridechecks over the course of a single quarter during SFY 2024.
 CTPS's staffing availability will determine the selection of quarters.

 For the heavy rail mode, light rail mode, and rapid-bus mode, CTPS will develop a sampling plan for passenger surveys that will ensure that surveys are conducted at a random selection of stations over the course of an entire year and that the results represent all days of the week and all service periods.
-CTPS will also conduct noninteraction surveys at the stations.
+CTPS will also conduct noninteraction surveys at the stations that have faregates.